sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 * **Priors**.
 These are pre-computed boxes defined at specific positions on specific feature maps, with specific aspect ratios and scales.
 They are carefully chosen to match the characteristics of objects' bounding boxes (i.e. the ground truths) in the dataset.

 * **Multibox**.
 This is [a technique](https://arxiv.org/abs/1312.2249) that formulates predicting an object's bounding box as a _regression_ problem, wherein a detected object's coordinates are regressed to its ground truth's coordinates.
 In addition, for each predicted box, scores are generated for various object types.
-Priors serve as feasible starting points for predictions since they are modeled on the ground truths.
+Priors serve as feasible starting points for predictions because they are modeled on the ground truths.
 Therefore, there will be as many predicted boxes as there are priors, most of whom will contain no object.

 * **Hard Negative Mining**.
 This refers to explicitly choosing the most egregious false positives predicted by a model and forcing it to learn from these examples.
 In other words, we are mining only those negatives that the model found _hardest_ to identify correctly.
 In the context of object detection, where the vast majority of predicted boxes do not contain an object, this also serves to reduce the negative-positive imbalance.